 Theological Cancel Culture

 How does all this apply to cancel culture infiltrating Christian theology?
 I’ve already given a general response to that, but it may help to hone in on a particular example.
 On social media, there’s a group of Christians whom I call the “Faux Theology Police,” the FTP.
-These are people who pride themselves on doctrinal soundness, who search for every theological blunder (usually limiting the search to those who are outside their own theological tradition), and who make a point of warning other people about who all the false teachers and heretics are.
-Ironically, many of these people have little theological training, especially when compared to those who have served in ministry and academia for decades.
+These are people who pride themselves on doctrinal soundness, who search for every theological blunder, and who make a point of warning other people about who all the false teachers and heretics are.
+Ironically, s of these people have little theological training, especially when compared to those who have served in ministry and academia for decades.
 That’s why I call them “faux theology police.”
 Their depth of theological understanding might be as shallow as a rain puddle, but they’d have you believe that they captain their own ship on the theological seas.
 I wonder what a paraphrase of Matthew 23:1–7 would look like for them . . .

 The theological police “trust in salvation by grace alone through Christ alone,” and so observe whatever they tell you, but not the works they do.
 For they preach grace, but do not practice it.
 They tie up heavy doctrinal arguments hard to comprehend, but they themselves are not willing to help people move from the head to the heart.
 They showcase theological acumen only to be seen by others.
 They make their profiles sharp and their criticism cutting, and they love the praise of followers and being called “not woke” by their peers.